 Care providers must be registered and inspected by the Care Quality Commission (CQC).
 You can read the CQC rating and inspection reports for every registered care provider on this website.

-Which? provide an excellent checklist of questions to ask a home care agency to help you choose the right service for you.
+Which? provide an excellent checklist of questions to ask a home care service to help you choose the right service for you.
 We have also provided this checklist as a dowloadable document, which you can print off.